Application Delivery with HashiCorp

-Workflows over Technology.
-Many tools are focused on solving application lifecycle problems in a technology specific way, such as deployment for JBoss applications.
+- Workflows over Technology.
+Many tools are focused on solving application lifecycle problems in a technology-specific way, such as deployment for JBoss applications.
 This forces us to adopt unique management tools for each technology.
-Instead by focusing on the fundamental workflows, and making them technology agnostic, we can unify the management tooling.
-This reduces the overall complexity by moving technology-specific tooling, and makes it simpler to test and adopt new technologies without requiring new management tooling reducing risk of experimentation or lock in.
+By focusing instead on the fundamental workflows, and making them technology agnostic, we can unify the management tooling.
+This reduces the overall complexity by removing technology-specific tooling and making it simpler to test and adopt new technologies without requiring new management tooling, reducing the risk of experimentation or lock-in.

-Policy as Code.
-This is a closely related approach to Infrastructure as Code, but instead focuses on codifying the business policies and automating enforcement.
+- Policy as Code.
+This is a closely related approach to infrastructure as code that instead focuses on codifying business policies and automating enforcement.
 Traditionally, compliance and security teams would define policies in plain language documents and enforce them manually through a ticketing flow.
 By turning policies into code, we benefit from version control, code review, code reuse, regression testing, and automation.
 This allows enforcement to be decoupled from the definition of policy, and to be automated.
-Policy as Code allows a "sandbox" to be defined to minimize the risks associated with Infrastructure as Code.
-Additionally, it reduces the burden of compliance, and minimizes the risk of human error or oversight.
+Policy as code creates a "sandbox" that minimizes the risks associated with infrastructure as code.
+Additionally, it reduces the burden of compliance and minimizes the risk of human error or oversight.

-Immutability.
-Often times servers are provisioning and subsequently evolved manually by operators or by configuration management tools.
-As servers are evolved generation over generation, any variations or errors cause a fragmentation of versions.
-This can be caused by human operators performing different steps or automated steps failing silently.
-This means servers are not running version 5, but a continuous set of versions from version 4,…, 4.63,.., 5.
+- Immutable Infrastructure.
+Servers are often provisioned and subsequently altered manually by operators or by configuration management tools.
+As servers are modified generation after generation, any variations or errors cause a fragmentation of versions.
+This is called "configuration drift" and it can be caused by human operators performing different steps or automated steps failing silently.
+This means servers are not running version 5, but a continuous set of versions from version 4, …, 4.63, …, 5.
 Immutability instead pushes for golden images and discrete versions.
-This means a server is either running version 4 or 5, without an in between state.
-This reduces complexity because we can more easily reason about a small number of well known versions instead of a distribution of many unknown versions.
+This means a server is either running version 4 or 5, without an in-between state.
+This reduces complexity because we can more easily reason about a small number of well-known versions instead of a litany of unknown versions.
 It reduces risk because we can test and certify versions, perform rollbacks, and avoid transient failures.

-Modular and Composable.
+- Modular and Composable.
 By decomposing a problem into smaller subproblems we make it easier to reason about each problem in isolation.
-By taking a modular approach and composing various tools and systems together, we make it easier to understand how things work and simpler to iterate on.
-Monolithic approaches tightly couple concerns, such that changing a small part of the system forces considering much larger scope.
-This increases the complexity of the overall system, and introduces a large amount of systemic risk to making changes.
+By taking a modular approach and composing various tools and systems together, we make it easier to understand how things work and we make it simpler to iterate on.
+Monolithic approaches tightly couple concerns, which means that changing a small part of the system forces you to redeploy the entire system.
+This increases the complexity of the system and introduces a large amount of risk to making changes.

-Service Oriented Architecture.
-In order to support a composable approach, a service oriented or microservices architecture can be used.
-This prescribes autonomous, well scoped, and loosely coupled applications communicating over the network.
+- Service-Oriented Architecture (SOA).
+In order to support a composable approach, a service-oriented or microservices architecture can be used.
+This prescribes autonomous, well-scoped, and loosely coupled applications communicating over the network.
 By allowing each service to encapsulate implementation details behind an API, we can work on problems in isolation and iterate on each service independently.
 This reduces the complexity of solving sub-problems and reduces the risk of making changes to the application.

 » What Cloud Changes

 The application delivery lifecycle and principles of infrastructure management are fundamental and apply to any technology.
-However, there are several properties of the cloud which affect the tools and techniques we use:
+However, there are several properties of the cloud that affect the tools and techniques we use:

 - API driven.
-The biggest difference between Public and Private Clouds from the previous generation of infrastructure is the API driven nature.
+The biggest difference between public and private clouds from the previous generation of infrastructure is their API-driven nature.
 Instead of a manual ticket driven process, the entire lifecycle of infrastructure is now managed programmatically.
 This enables richer automation that runs orders of magnitude faster and more efficiently.

 - Failures.
 Cloud service providers offer minimal to no SLAs around the failure rate of machines.
 Instead, customers are expected to architect their applications to tolerate failures.
-This encourages service oriented architectures to build resiliency against failures at the application layer, and drift correction at infrastructure layer again made simpler by infrastructure as code and declarative models.
+This encourages service-oriented architectures to build resiliency against failures at the application layer and drift correction at the infrastructure layer, which is made simpler by infrastructure as code and declarative models.

 - No Network Perimeter.
 The API contract of the cloud means that we lose the simpler "four walls" abstraction of a physical datacenter with fixed ingress and egress points.
-Any machine can be programmatically setup to ingress or egress traffic to the Internet.
+Any machine can be programmatically setup to send and receive traffic from the internet.
 Instead of assuming an impregnable network that is trusted, a more practical and secure assumption is that the network has been or will be compromised.
 Under this model, centralized security middleware becomes less effective as an attacker is assumed to be inside the trusted segments.
 When assuming zero trust, applications must encrypt data in transit and at rest while enforcing authentication and authorization of clients.
 This increases the demand for tooling and automation to make this simpler for developers.

 - Multiple Providers.
-Lastly there are many viable cloud service providers.
-Each provider offers a roughly similar abstraction at an IaaS layer, but the non-standard APIs and semantic differences make it increasingly important to adopt tooling that provides a common workflow to avoid increasing the complexity of tooling and process while avoiding the risk of vendor lock in.
+Lastly, there are many viable cloud service providers.
+Each provider offers a roughly similar abstraction at an IaaS layer, but the non-standard APIs and semantic differences make it increasingly important to adopt a tool that provides a common provisioning and deployment workflow to avoid the risks of complex processes, difficult collaboration, tool-sprawl, and vendor lock in.